 Postal vote packs for this election will be sent around two weeks before the date of the election.
 Please contact the electoral services team at your local council if you are concerned you may not receive your postal vote in time.

-The deadline for applying to vote by post is Tuesday 20 April at 5pm.
+The deadline for applying to vote by post was Tuesday 20 April at 5pm.
 If you are unable to get to your polling station on polling day, you can still apply to vote by proxy.

 Voting by proxy

 Proxy voting is when you get someone else to vote on your behalf if you cannot get to your polling station.
 Your proxy will be able to vote on your behalf at your polling station.
-The deadline for receiving new proxy application forms is Tuesday 27 April at 5pm.
+The deadline for receiving new proxy application forms was Tuesday 27 April at 5pm.